Eeems-Org/remarkable.guide/src/devel/device/bluetooth.rst

 Bluetooth
 =========

 The reMarkable 1 and 2 do not have bluetooth.
-The reMarkable Paper Pro does have bluetooth hardware, but the driver is not loaded by default.
+The reMarkable Paper Pro and Paper Pro Move do have bluetooth hardware, but the driver is not loaded by default.

 Enabling bluetooth
 ------------------